digidem/mapeo-mobile/KNOWN_ISSUES.md

 #### Photos

+- Sometimes photos stop working (you will see a grey box then error).
+You may need to restart the app for them to work again.
 - You cannot press on the photos to see them fill the screen
 - There is no way to delete / remove a photo from an observation
 - Photos taken in landscape appear rotated by 90°